Careers

 Parents and carers have an important role to play in supporting their child with their career planning and post 14, 16 and 18 transitions.

 Students have access to a wide range of resources and careers programmes, many of which are accessible from home.
-These can be accessed via the VLE or within the Careers Team in Microsoft Teams for each pupil’s own year group.
+Keep an eye out for opportunities advertised through the weekly school Newsletter and those which are emailed to parents and pupils.
 Please take a look at the resources, together with your child, so you can find out more about the local labour market and the opportunities available from local colleges and apprenticeship providers.
 This includes an extensive list of websites to help with job research and progression routes.

 UNIFROG is an excellent platform for students to learn about careers, compare college and sixth form courses, research and save their University choices, investigate higher level apprenticeship opportunities and work through mini modules to develop interests and explore subjects in more depth.
 During each school year, your child will be able to record ideas, searches and experiences in their Unifrog profile.
 Parents can also their own login for access by emailing careers@cvms.co.uk.